fresns/plugin-manager/docs/artisan/create.md

 # Generate a new plugin.

-Create a plugin with Unikey as `DemoPlugin`
+Create a plugin with fskey as `DemoPlugin`

 ```php
 fresns plugin:make DemoPlugin